JoshuaR503/Rust-Learning/readme.md

 Putting the specifier ```:?``` inside the curly brackets tells println! we want to use an output format called Debug.

+Rust doesn’t have the null feature that many other languages have.

 Rust has a feature called [automatic referencing and dereferencing](https://doc.rust-lang.org/book/ch05-03-method-syntax.html#wheres-the---operator).
 Calling methods is one of the few places in Rust that has this behavior.

 [Read about Integer Overflow](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow)